img 6670

 I’m on an attempted roll, so join me as I repair and service this beautiful vintage Pioneer PL-11 idler drive turntable.

-The Pioneer PL-11 is a basic turntable and about the oldest I work on, but it’s a proper hi-fi turntable, with a good arm, fully manual operation and excellent performance when properly maintained.
+The Pioneer PL-11 is a basic turntable and about the oldest I work on, but it’s a proper hi-fi player, with a good arm, fully manual operation and excellent performance when properly maintained.
 I’d rather have this than any cheap new turntable, and the fact that it is still running well, after careful service, some 55 years after it was made, speaks volumes about why I love equipment like this, and want to share it with you.

 Pioneer PL-11